About The Exceptionally Ordinary Life blog

 At The Exceptionally Ordinary Life, you will find parenting tips, ideas, budgeting help, simple recipes, easy DIY projects, meal planning, encouragement, and much more, all in the name of learning to manage your finances better, and learn to live simply.

 If this is your first time with us, be sure to read the About Me page.
 That will give you a glimpse of who I am.

-MISSION STATEMENT: To help women everywhere create a functional budget, eliminate the unnecessary from their lives, embrace simplicity and make the best of the lives we have, while staying on budget and paying off debt.
+MISSION STATEMENT: To help women everywhere to eliminate the unnecessary from their lives, embrace simplicity and make the best of the lives we have, while staying on budget and paying off debt.

 How I wish to serve, and help you

 Under this category you will only find 2 things: the About Me page, and the About the Blog page (this one).
 I have created 2 separate pages because I wanted you to get to know me better both as a person, and a blogger.
 And so you could also learn about the blog itself, and how it could benefit, help or inspire you.